mongodb/docs/source/administration/replica-sets.rst

 Rollbacks occur when a primary accepts writes that other members of the set do not successfully replicate before the primary steps down.
-When the former primary begins replicating again it performs a "rollback" to discard those operations that were never replicated to the set so that the data set is in a consistent state.
+When the former primary begins replicating again it performs a "rollback."
+Rollbacks remove those operations from the instance that were never replicated to the set so that the data set is in a consistent state.
+The :program:`mongod` program writes rolled back data to a :term:`BSON`.

-You can prevent Rollbacks prevented by ensuring :term:`write concern`.
+You can prevent Rollbacks prevented by ensuring safe writes by using the appropriate :term:`write concern`.

 .. seealso:: ":ref:`Replica Set Elections <replica-set-elections>`"